EnriqueSPR/second_hand_cars_project/README.md

 [See full project code here.](https://nbviewer.jupyter.org/github/EnriqueSPR/second_hand_cars_project/blob/main/car_price_project.ipynb)

-**Description**: An end-to-end project in which I scrape , prepare, analyse the data and find a model to predict second hard prices cars in Spain.
+**Description**: An end-to-end project in which I scrape , prepare, analyse the data and find and productionalize a model to predict second hard prices cars in Spain.

 **Summary of the project**: